 Licensure requirements vary by state and specialty area.
 Generally, counselors working for public schools must have state licensure, as must family and marriage therapists.
 Additionally, the National Board for Certified Counselors (NBCC) offers several voluntary credentials, including National Certified Counselor, National Certified School Counselor, Certified Clinical Medical Health Counselor and Master Addictions Counselor.

-The BLS expects a 8% increase in employment for school and career counselors between 2014 and 2024.
+The BLS expects a 8% increase in employment for school and career counselors between 2018 and 2028.
 This statistic is about the same as the national average for all occupations.
-Educational, guidance and career counselors earned an average income of $53,660 per year as of 2015.
+Educational, guidance and career counselors earned an median income of $56,310 per year as of 2018.

 Social workers and counselors both serve individuals facing issues in their lives.
 Their roles may include helping these individuals find resources and support for the situation they're in, or counseling them through the process of dealing with their problems.
 Counselors can expect to see an 8% increase in the number of jobs in their field from 2018-2028, while social workers will experience a 11% increase in jobs during the same time period.